keturiosakys/train-of-tabs/README.md

 Track your train of ~thought~ tabs on the internet.

 A scenario:

 1. You open a whole bunch of tabs
 2. You switch to something else (another application or you go make some tea)
 3. You come back to the browser and wonder: what was I intending to do?
 Where did this tab come from?
 Which tabs are the links I was gonna follow up from here?

 This is a simple extension that helps with these questions.
-It keeps track of which links you opened from which tabs.
-However, instead of showing you a deeply nested hierarchical tab tree that is hard to navigate, you're given a very simple interface where you're shown at most 3 type of items:
+It keeps track of which tabs you opened from which other tabs and, if called up, at any given tab it will show you that information.

-- the current tab
+### Alternatives

-- the origin tab (that spawned this current tab)
+#### Tree-style tabs

-- the descendant tabs that this current tab opened
+There are a number of great tree-style tab plugins out there that look to address a similar problem.
+They will generally show you a full nested tree of your tabs.
+However, I found this to be quite noisy - you're always looking at the entire tree of your tabs.
+In a long browsing/research session this can get especially unwieldy as your tree branches off to the deep ends of the internet.